Alaiasa Sepulona Moananu: Personal life

-Political Career
+Political career

 He was first elected to the Legislative Assembly of Samoa in the seat of Salega in the 2006 election under the title of Tapuai.
 He lost his seat at the 2011 election, but was re-elected as the Member for Anoamaa No. 1 in the 2016 election and appointed Government Whip and Associate Minister of Education, Sports and Culture (MESC).
 In January 2017 during a debate over a constitutional amendment to declare Samoa a Christian nation, Moananu urged Samoa to back the state of Israel.

 He was re-elected in the 2021 election.

+In May 2025 he abstained on the budget vote which saw the collapse of Fiamē Naomi Mataʻafa's government.
+He lost his seat in the 2025 Samoan general election.